HarperDB/documentation/CONTRIBUTING.md

 This site is powered by Docusaurus and leverages the file-system based versioning capabilities of the framework.

-All published content is available within the `site/` directory.
-Specific pages are organized into subdirectories based on their version.
+There are two directories where actual documentation content lives.

-The root of the site is mapped to the `site/versioned_docs/version-4.6` directory.
+The first, `docs/` contains the "latest" or "next" version of the documentation.
+We do not publish or render this directory, and the content here is meant to represent on-going development.

-So for example the page https://docs.harperdb.io/docs/getting-started/first-harper-app maps to the file `site/versioned_docs/version-4.6/getting-started/first-harper-app.md`.
-And then the previous 4.5 version of it can be found at `site/versioned_docs/version-4.5/getting-started/first-harper-app.md`.
-Not all files exist across all versions, and generally you only need to update content across versions 4.6 and 4.5 unless you're specifically targeting an older version.
+The second, `versioned_docs` contains all of the specific Harper version documentation organized by minor version.
+The latest version within this directory maps to the default path on the site.
+For example, if the latest version is `versioned_docs/version-4.6/` then the page https://docs.harperdb.io/docs/getting-started/first-harper-app maps to the file `site/versioned_docs/version-4.6/getting-started/first-harper-app.md`.
+And for the previous 4.5 version the page http://localhost:3000/docs/4.5/getting-started/first-harper-app can be found at `site/versioned_docs/version-4.5/getting-started/first-harper-app.md`.

-The root `docs/` directory contains doc files intended for the next version release so depending on your intended changes you may want to copy them to the respective files within that directory too.
+Depending on the specific change, you may need to make updates to similar files across multiple version directories as well as the root `docs/`.

 The site organization is ever evolving so make sure to revisit this file over time to stay up to date with the latest structure.